ericleasemorgan/reader-luminaries/README.md

     pip install .

-If you got this far, then the hard parts are complete.
+If you got this far, then the hard parts are over.

 Sixth, launch Reader Lite with the following command: